lucasfcosta/blog/_posts/2022-06-12-measure-queues-not-cycle-time.md

 ## Wanna talk?

-**If you're a CEO, CTO, or manage software development teams, I'm interested to hear about the tools you use, the problems you face, and how you solve them.** For that, I've opened plenty of 25-minute slots to chat with my readers.
-To book a slot, <a onclick="sa_event('calendly-measure-queues-not-cycle-time')" target="_blank" href="https://calendly.com/lucasfcosta/1-1-with-lucas">you can click here</a>.
+**If you're a CEO, CTO, or manage software development teams, and have problems you'd like to chat about, <a onclick="sa_event('calendly-measure-queues-not-cycle-time')" target="_blank" href="https://calendly.com/lucasfcosta/1-1-with-lucas">you can book a slot with me here</a>**.

 Alternatively, you can [send me a tweet or DM @thewizardlucas](https://twitter.com/thewizardlucas) or [an email at lucas@lucasfcosta.com](mailto:lucasfcosta.com).